muhfaishali/pantau-corona-react/README.md

 4. run using command `npm start`
 5. Happy Hacking!

-This repository using React-Js with redux-saga.
+This project using React-Js with redux-saga.

 Big thank's to [mathdroid](https://github.com/mathdroid/covid-19-api) for covid-19 API